Samu1311/DND1/HandIns/Web Service.md

 ### 1. **User Authentication (Registration & Login)**

-To allow users to securely interact with the app and its features, I have implemented user authentication functionalities using **ASP.NET Core Web API**.
+To allow users to securely interact with the app and its features, we have implemented user authentication functionalities using **ASP.NET Core Web API**.
 These include:

 - **User Registration API**:
   - Users can register by providing their email, full name, and password.